© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Romano-British temple and enclosure on Farley Heath is a scheduled monument protected by Historic England under reference 1005941.
 View the official record →

-Farley Heath is a Romano-British temple and enclosure situated near Albury in Surrey, England.
+Farley Heath is a Romano-British temple complex and enclosure located on high ground in Surrey, dating to the second and third centuries AD.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005941.

 Romano-British temple and enclosure on Farley Heath is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005941.